dennisjhsu/ribosome_profiling_wu/README.md

 | `observed_count` | Raw P-site read count at this codon |
 | `bias_coefficient` | CELP stalling bias coefficient |
 | `corrected_count` | Bias-corrected read count |

+# Interpreting the output

+Ribosome profiling measures translation by sequencing ribosome-protected mRNA fragments (RPFs).
+The number of RPF reads at a given codon reflects ribosome occupancy at that position.
+However, raw read counts can be inflated at specific codons due to translational stalling (pausing), which does not necessarily reflect higher overall translation of the gene.
+The CELP method in Ribolog addresses this by identifying codons with reproducibly elevated read counts across samples (stalling sites) and computing a bias coefficient for each codon.
+Codons with a bias coefficient substantially greater than 1 are candidate stalling sites.
+The corrected counts redistribute reads more evenly along the transcript, providing a less biased estimate of ribosome occupancy.
+For more detailed rationale by Ribolog's authors, please refer to the original paper: [Navickas, A., Asgharian, H., Winkler, J., Fish, L., Garcia, K., Markett, D., Dodel, M., Culbertson, B., Miglani, S., Joshi, T. and Yin, K., 2023.
+An mRNA processing pathway suppresses metastasis by governing translational control from the nucleus. *Nature Cell Biology*, 25(6), pp.892-903.](https://www.nature.com/articles/s41556-023-01141-9).

+The per-gene output files can be used as input for a variety of downstream analyses, including:

+- **Over-representation and enrichment analyses** on observed read counts across conditions
+- **Subsequence-level comparisons** of ribosome occupancy shifts between conditions
+- **Stalling characterization** using CELP bias coefficients to identify and compare translational pause sites

+Ribolog additionally provides modules for translational efficiency (TE) analysis, including library-size normalization, QC, and differential TE testing via logistic regression.
+For full documentation of these and other downstream modules, refer to the [Ribolog vignette](https://github.com/goodarzilab/Ribolog/blob/master/vignettes/RIBOLOG.pdf).